Opus10/django-migration-docs/docs/tutorial.rst

   {% endfor %}

-When ``manage.py migration_docs show`` is called, the migrations are loaded in a `Migrations` object that is passed to the template.
+When ``manage.py migration_docs show`` is called, the migrations are loaded in a `migration_docs.Migrations` object that is passed to the template.

 Users can override
 the `Jinja2 <jinja.palletsprojects.com>`__ template used for rendering the docs by providing a ``.migration-docs/show.tpl`` Jinja2 template.
-The ``migrations`` variable in the template is a list of `Migration` objects, and each `Migration` not only has many of the base attributes (e.g. ``sql``, ``applied``, ``hash``, etc), but also has an attribute for every custom attribute specified in the ``.migration-docs/migration.yaml`` file.
+The ``migrations`` variable in the template is a list of `migration_docs.Migration` objects, and each `migration_docs.Migration` not only has many of the base attributes (e.g. ``sql``, ``applied``, ``hash``, etc), but also has an attribute for every custom attribute specified in the ``.migration-docs/migration.yaml`` file.
 This allows us to render whatever information about migrations are necessary.